jabaricrenshaw/Spider-Game/README.md

 A game made in Java using CodenameOne

 # Starting the Game
-1. Run the game by executing the A3Prj.jar JAR file with this command:
+1. Run the game by executing the A3Prj.jar JAR file with this command:<br>
 Mac/Linux:<br>
-java -classpath JavaSE.jar:dist/A3Prj.jar com.codename1.impl.javase.Simulator com.mycompany.a3<br>
+java -classpath JavaSE.jar:dist/A3Prj.jar com.codename1.impl.javase.Simulator com.mycompany.a3<br><br>
 Windows:<br>
 java -classpath JavaSE.jar;dist\A3Prj.jar com.codename1.impl.javase.Simulator com.mycompany.a3